Lesterpaintstheworld/terminal-velocity/demande/02_003_1_development_priorities.md

 - **Observations**:
   - Interactions between Isabella and Marcus sometimes lack emotional depth and dramatic tension, particularly regarding their ethical dilemmas and collaborative efforts.
   - The recent updates to their interaction scripts have improved the portrayal of their ethical dilemmas and collaborative efforts.
   - Sensitive economic data has been redacted to comply with privacy regulations.
+[REDACTED]
   - [REDACTED]
   - Duplications and inconsistencies exist in character profiles, particularly for Isabella and Marcus, leading to inconsistencies in their development.
 This has been addressed in recent updates.